-Zero touch provisioning (ZTP) and GitOps meets these challenges by allowing you to provision remote edge sites at scale with declarative site definitions and configurations for bare-metal equipment.
+GitOps Zero Touch Provisioning (ZTP) and GitOps meets these challenges by allowing you to provision remote edge sites at scale with declarative site definitions and configurations for bare-metal equipment.
 Template or overlay configurations install OpenShift Container Platform features that are required for CNF workloads.
-The full lifecycle of installation and upgrades is handled through the ZTP pipeline.
+The full lifecycle of installation and upgrades is handled through the GitOps ZTP pipeline.

 GitOps provides traceability, role-based access control (RBAC), and a single source of truth for the desired state of each site.
 Scalability issues are addressed by Git methodologies and event driven operations through webhooks.

-You start the ZTP workflow by creating declarative site definition and configuration custom resources (CRs) that the ZTP pipeline delivers to the edge nodes.
+You start the GitOps ZTP workflow by creating declarative site definition and configuration custom resources (CRs) that the GitOps ZTP pipeline delivers to the edge nodes.

-The following diagram shows how ZTP works within the far edge framework.
+The following diagram shows how GitOps ZTP works within the far edge framework.

 Red Hat Advanced Cluster Management (RHACM) manages clusters in a hub-and-spoke architecture, where a single hub cluster manages many spoke clusters.
-Hub clusters running RHACM provision and deploy the managed clusters by using zero touch provisioning (ZTP) and the assisted service that is deployed when you install RHACM.
+Hub clusters running RHACM provision and deploy the managed clusters by using GitOps Zero Touch Provisioning (ZTP) and the assisted service that is deployed when you install RHACM.

 The assisted service handles provisioning of OpenShift Container Platform on single node clusters, three-node clusters, or standard clusters running on bare metal.